mainwp/mainwp-child/readme.txt

 = 0.29 =
 * Added ability to view Child site error logs on MainWP Dashboard
-* Added ability to view Child site Wp-Config on MainWP Dashboard
+* Added ability to view Child site wp-config.php on MainWP Dashboard
 * Added new Hooks for Branding Extension
 * Added tweak for Code Snippet Extension